 The first SEWC Locost, #74 was born somewhen prior to 2006 and is based on a Luego chassis.
-The car was originally campaigned with some success up until the end of 2008 by its previous owner, Garry Brandon, who having tried his hand with Stock Hatch Racing since we purchased his Locost, has now returned to Locost racing in 2013 with a refurbished car.
+The car was originally campaigned with some success up until the end of 2008 by its previous owner, Garry Brandon, who having tried his hand with Stock Hatch Racing since we purchased his Locost, has now returned to Locost racing from 2013 with a refurbished car.

 Garry built up and developed the car into a capable vehicle and we were lucky enough to purchase this from him in early 2009.